Environmental management plan

 - The chemical products used in the different processes of the CNFL are verified to ensure that the chemical composition is the most desirable in terms of environmental and human health.

-- There is a list of prohibited chemical substances, determined by the provisions of the International Center for Research on Cancer (IARC) and the United Nations Environment Program (UNEP).
-Some concrete actions are:
+- There is a list of banned chemicals determined by the International Center for Cancer Research (IARC) and the United Nations Environment Program (UNEP).
+Some actions in particular are:

 - The use of chlorine as a cleaning agent is prohibited, due to the environmental and human repercussions that it presents.